Professional Certification Handbook

 - Know your TEA ID#.
 If you do not know your TEA ID#, you may submit a request to retrieve it through the TEA Helpdesk.

 - Go to ePortfolio and log in.
 Create an application for approval to test.
 If a Practice Exam or Plan of Study is required, upload documentation to the application for Test Approval.
 Please keep in mind that test approval is a manual process and may take up to 10 business days.
 Test approval cannot be granted over holidays or weekends.

 - Apply for Special Accommodations (optional).
 Please review the Pearson website and/or ETS website (where applicable) for testing accommodations.
-Pearson offers accommodations such as separate testing room, extra testing time, or a reader or recorder--among other accommodations--for eligible test takers.
+Offerings include, but are not limited to, separate testing room, extra testing time, or a reader or recorder for eligible test takers.

 - If you need to retake a failed exam, complete the online Retake Request Form immediately upon receiving failed exam scores.
 See Retake Request Form.